 - Moto app for Display, Voice, Actions

-On the one hand this middling chipset is underpowered compared to the similar-price competition, like the Honor Play.
+On the one hand the G7 Plus' middling chipset is underpowered compared to the similar-price competition, like the Honor Play.
 On the other it's not a slow experience, so the choice of hardware isn't a massive bother.
-Compared to the flagship handset we were using prior - an Honor View 20, as it happens - the main difference with the G7 Plus is the 4GB RAM means loading apps is a bit slower than in beefier competitors.

 Sure, top-spec games aren't going to run at best possible graphics and frame-rates might have to be held back, but from our playing of South Park: Phone Destroyer on a daily basis we've not found that to be an issue.
 No latency problems, no stuttering due to excess characters/sprites showing on screen, with decent sound output thanks to stereo speakers and Dolby Audio.
 In that regard - whether you're working, gaming or mucking about with some other apps - the G7 Plus is a perfectly palatable phone at a great price point.

-If the battery does need a quick top-up then the 27W charger included in the box will juice the phone up about 30 per cent quicker than the 15W charger found in the G6 Plus's box.
-Even just 15 minutes at the plug will deliver hours more use, if you're in a rush to get out and about.
+If the G7 Plus' battery does need a quick top-up then the 27W charger included in the box will juice the phone up about 30 per cent quicker than the 15W charger found in the G6 Plus's box.
+Even just 15 minutes at the plug will deliver hours of additional use, if you're in a rush to get out and about.

 It's also worth putting in a word about software.
 Although, thankfully, there's nothing at all to moan about.
-Moto uses Google's Android Pie (9.0) operating system, making for a clean and clutter-free experience.
-It's familiar, it's fast, it's the way it should be.
+Moto launched the G7 Plus on Google's Android Pie (9.0) operating system, making for a clean and clutter-free experience, which updated to Android 10 in January 2020.

-The only additional app you'll find is the Moto one, a hub where Moto Voice, Moto Display and Moto Actions can be accessed - used to control the Google Assistant-based voice app, the 'peek notifications', and physical actions, respectively.
-This app has been overhauled since its last generation, adding in more cutesy graphics and step-by-step suggestions throughout.
+The only additional app you'll find on board is the Moto one, a hub where Moto Voice, Moto Display and Moto Actions can be accessed - used to control the Google Assistant-based voice app, the 'peek notifications', and physical actions, respectively.

 Moto G7 Plus: Cameras